mgueury/oci-forward-request/README.md

 ## OCI Cross Tenancy Policies

-Another way to enable ODA to call OCI Generative AI is to define OCI Cross tenancies Policies.
+Another way to enable ODA to call OCI Generative AI in another tenancy is with OCI Cross tenancies Policies.
 In 2 parts,
 - where ODA Instance is hosted
 - where the GenAI Service is hosted.